ekoner/data-art-and-culture/Exploring distrust of public information though art.md

 ## Institutions and authority

-Museums and art galleries have a lot of mistuque and authority.
+Museums and art galleries have a lot of mystique and authority.
 Ritual dress in modern form for example hiviz jackets make you disappear because they mark you has a certain type of worker which allows you to do things without being challenged.
 ID cards are not scrutinesed.
 We trust the ID.

 ## Satire and humour